 Custom applications, thick clients, source code reviews are performed by specific capabilities baked into native software scanners.
 These scanners are developed to identify common flaws that are introduced during the design and development phases.
 Such scanners require access to source code and identify issues that web application scanners would not identify.
-Detection of vulnerabilities during the software development process is related to other exercises such as code reviews, threat modelling that is not directly relevant to vulnerability scanning scope.
+Detection of vulnerabilities during the software development process is related to other exercises such as code reviews, threat modelling that is not directly relevant to the scanning scope.

 Discuss your concerns today

-How often should you scan your systems?
+How often should you run a vulnerability scan?

 It is important to understand the drivers behind this objective to make an informed choice.
 Frequency of vulnerability scanning is often done based on either of the following factors: